 - Any negative impacts that the child would suffer from a name change

-Be aware that changing your child's name does not change the child's legal relationship with your former spouse.
-For example:
+- Be aware that changing your child's name does not change the child's legal relationship with your former spouse.
+This includes:

 - Child support payments

 - Inheritance or intestacy rights

 Only a court order can change these parental rights and responsibilities.
 For instance, a court order can change a modified custody agreement or a stepparent adopting the child.